MadisonMLi/MadisonMLi/README.md

 ### Hi there 👋

 My name is Madison, I graduated from University of Minnesota with a MS in Financial Mathematics and BS in Management Information Systems (Finance Minor).
 My expertise lies in leveraging data analysis and quantitative models to enhance existing risk management frameworks.
-I am deeply passionate about applying these skills to address pressing social issues, particularly in the realms of AI and Education equity.
+I am deeply passionate about applying these skills to address pressing social issues, particularly in the field of AI and Education equity.

 <!--
 **MadisonMLi/MadisonMLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.